 5 Email Marketing Myths to Avoid

-Email marketing is one of the oldest digital marketing channels; therefore, it has accumulated many misconceptions over the years.
-Email marketing myths are common, but are harmful to your business.
-Email marketing is still one of the most effective lead generating tools, providing you with the most direct line of communication with potential leads.
+Email marketing for staffing firms is one of the oldest digital marketing tools; therefore, it has accumulated many misconceptions over the years.
+Email marketing myths are common, but are harmful to your staffing firm.
+Email marketing is still one of the most effective lead-generating tools, providing you with the most direct line of communication with potential leads.
 Is it still relevant?
 Yes!

 Resending the Same Email